 - Seeing that the ward receives an education.11

 Note that a court that has jurisdiction of a trust may transfer supervision of the trust to another court, upon petition by a trustee or beneficiary, when the convenience of certain persons makes a transfer desirable.
 (NRS 164.130) Additionally, such a court may also transfer supervision of the trust to a district court having jurisdiction of the guardianship of a ward who is currently a beneficiary of the trust and is receiving or is entitled to receive distributions.
 (Nevada AB 254 (2017))

-A guardian over the estate makes decisions about the ward’s finances.
+A guardian over the estate makes decisions about the ward’s finances and estate planning.
 Such decisions can include managing the ward’s: